ActianCorp/zeenea-platform-docs/docs/zeenea-connector-dbt.md

 ## Data Extraction

-In order to collect metadata, the user must provide the dbt files to the connector.
+In order to collect metadata, the user must provide the DBT files to the connector.

 These files can be in the file system of the computer where the scanner is installed.
 The file system can be local or a mounted network file system (an NFS mount, for instance).
 It can also be an Amazon S3 or a Google Cloud Storage bucket.